wp-plugins/mit3xxxde-toolbar/readme.txt

 == Screenshots ==

 1. The toolbar with the "start"-Theme.
 More then 20 themes available.
-2. Bookmark-Dialog with the "start"-Theme.
-3. Twitter-Dialog with the "start"-Theme.
+2. Twitter-Dialog.
-3. Admin-Dialog.
+3. Facebook-Dialog.
+4. Bookmark-Dialog.
+5. Search-Dialog.

 == PHP Version ==